Deep Forest: Controversy

 Deep Forest's signature song "Sweet Lullaby" centres on an uncredited recording of the ancestral Baegu lullaby "Rorogwela", from Malaita, sung by a woman named Afunakwa and recorded by ethnomusicologist Hugo Zemp.
-The recording was used without authorization from Afunakwa, Zemp, the label UNESCO Discs, or the distributor Auvidis—although Zemp had earlier reluctantly given verbal permission for an unrelated recording to be used.
+The recording was used without authorization from Afunakwa, Zemp, the label UNESCO Discs, or the distributor Auvidis—although Zemp had earlier given verbal permission for an unrelated recording to be used.
 The case has since become a cause célèbre as an example of primitivist caricature and cultural appropriation.

 "Freedom Cry", from the duo's 1995 album, Boheme, caused controversy when it was revealed that the Roma singer Károly Rostás ("Huttyán") never received any monetary compensation, and neither did his family after he died in 1986, though his singing, archived by Claude Flagel, was sampled on the track.
 Flagel allegedly paid Rostás (about in 1986) for the recording.
 The case was later documented in a movie titled Huttyán, released in 1996.
 Rostás's relatives did eventually succeed in obtaining some money from Deep Forest.